tappasarn/popcorn-/README.md

 # popcorn-
+Consider only andrew_ng_recommender_system_implementation file.
-consider only andrew_ng_recommender_system_implementation file other files are just for references
+ Other files are just for references